cran-task-views/NumericalMathematics/NumericalMathematics.md

 -   The hypergeometric (and generalized hypergeometric) function, is computed in `r pkg("hypergeo")`, including transformation formulas and special values of the parameters.
--   `r pkg("HypergeoMat")` evaluates the hypergeometric
-    functions of a matrix argument through a C++ implementation of Koev and Edelman's algorithm.
 -   Elliptic and modular functions are available in package `r pkg("elliptic")`, e.g., the Weierstrass P function and Jacobi's theta functions.
 There are tools for visualizing complex functions.